 Traveling is a lot of fun, but it also has its risks.
 Because you are tired after a long flight or because your sleep schedule is out of balance, your immune system may be weakened and you are more likely to get sick.
-Not to mention the fact that you may get in contact with new and unusual bacteria, either while traveling through the nature or while eating exotic foods.
+Not to mention the fact that you may get in contact with new and unusual bacteria, either while traveling through nature or while eating exotic foods.
 So here are 10 tips to help you avoid getting sick while traveling:

 - Wash Your Hands

 This is the most basic yet very effective thing that you can do in order to prevent getting sick.
-It applies in the day-to-day life, but also when traveling.
+It applies in day-to-day life, but also when traveling.
 You can stop the spread of infection and avoid things like diarrhea, vomiting, food poisoning, flu and much more.

 The good old water and soap are great, but small bottles of sanitizing hand gel can be used as well.
 Wash your hands before eating and always after going to the toilet.